Also known as the zoo of Costa Rica; where jungle meets golden beaches

 The Puerto Escondido Trail is one of the least popular hiking routes.
 This is because it is at the end of the park.
 This route ends at a viewpoint.
 Along the trail, you can spot howler monkeys.
 They often sleep on the branches, or you will hear them howling.

 The Miradores Trail is a remote route that is usually remarkably quiet.
-Here too you will come across various viewpoints, which are perfect for photos.
+You will come across various viewpoints, which are perfect for photos.
 As it is more remote, you also have a greater chance to see wildlife.

 Manuel Antonio is very popular amongst tourists.
 But also local people tend to spend time on the beaches during the weekend.
 To protect the fragile nature, the park only allows a maximum of 1,600 visitors per day and 600 at the same time.